 Portrait of Ishy and Azi by Zelda Hall

-I have been fortunate enough to have worked in Australia, Fiji and South Africa and given lectures and workshops in many other countries.
+I have been fortunate enough to have worked in Australia, Fiji and South Africa as well as NZ and the UK and given lectures and workshops in many other countries.

 - in humour